tirtadji-com/rpi_debian_ha_supervised/README.md

 # for a passwordless login)
 root_pw=password

+# DO NOT Changes this line if you dont want to used SSH Key
 # root_authorized_key - Set an authorized key for a root ssh login.
 # input your public ssh key here else you wont be able to login headless
 root_authorized_key=ssh-rsa xxxxxxxxxxxx youremail@gmail.com